Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Frontend.md

 private 10.5.0.0 255.255.0.0 10.5.1.10 1500 local False True
 ```

 I have one network, "private" which is the communication network for the backends to the frontend.
-You got this by default during the installation of the frontend.
+You get this by default during the installation of the frontend.

 Imma gonna add another network which is my "corporate" network.